Krule6/BO2-EE-Resources/README.md

   <pre>
   C:\Users\%username%\AppData\Local\Plutonium\storage\t6\scripts\zm
   </pre>
-- This script only saves data while you are in the same Plutonium session in which it was started.
-If you close or restart Plutonium, the data will be reset.
+- This script only saves the data while you are in the same Plutonium session in which it was started.
+If you close or restart Plutonium, your progress will be reset.
 Commands such as "fast_restart", "map_restart" and "disconnect" will not reset your progress

 ### Chat commands